 3. Specify the path to the script file and click OK:

-After that, you can find a new tab in the Main Menu: Custom menu.
+After that, you can find a new tab on the Toolbar: Custom menu.

-4. Select Custom menu -> Add reference altitude...or Read altitude from DJI metadata
+4. Select Custom menu > Add reference altitude...

 5. Specify the height offset in the dialog window: